btwonion/headquarters/README.md

-# Headquarter
+# Headquarters

-A Mincraft GUI-Launcher with features like a Mod-System and Mutch more ...

-## 📥 Installation

-Comming soon ...

-## ❗️ Features

-Comming soon ...
+> A modern Minecraft launcher with integrated mod manager and (in future) shared game profiles

+Currently under heavy development

 ## 💸 Support